The Netherlands Institute for the Near East

 Physical access: UBL

 The cuneiform documents in the Böhl Collection are housed at Leiden University Libraries (UBL) as of February 2024.
-They are available for consultation at the Special Collections Reading room.
+They are available for consultation at the Special Collections Reading Room.

 Digital access: CDLI